dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/enum/error-code.md

    DSErrorParameterValueInvalid            = -10038,
-   /**The domain of your current site does not match the domain bound in the current product key.*/ DSErrorDomainNotMatch                   = -10039, /**The license key does not match the license content.*/ DSErrorLicenseKeyNotMatch               = -10043, /**Failed to set mode's argument.*/ DSErrorSetModeArgumentError             = -10051, /**Failed to get mode's argument.*/ DSErrorGetModeArgumentError             = -10055, /**The Intermediate Result Types license is invalid.*/
+   /**The domain of your current site does not match the domain bound in the current product key.*/ DSErrorDomainNotMatch                   = -10039, /**The reserved info does not match the reserved info bound in the current product key.*/ DSErrorReservedInfoNotMatch             = -10040, /**The license key does not match the license content.*/ DSErrorLicenseKeyNotMatch               = -10043, /**Failed to request the license content.*/ DSErrorRequestFailed                    = -10044, /**Failed to init the license.*/ DSErrorLicenseInitFailed                = -10045, /**Failed to set mode's argument.*/ DSErrorSetModeArgumentError             = -10051, /**The license content is invalid.*/ DSErrorLicenseContentInvalid            = -10052, /**The license key is invalid.*/ DSErrorLicenseKeyInvalid                = -10053, /**The license key has no remaining quota.*/ DSErrorLicenseDeviceRunsOut             = -10054, /**Failed to get mode's argument.*/ DSErrorGetModeArgumentError             = -10055, /**The Intermediate Result Types license is invalid.*/